Tokey/Starfighter/README.md

 Play **Starfighter** to test your piloting skills, destroy waves of enemies, and achieve the highest score.
 Choose between traditional keyboard controls or the precision of the Adafruit Circuit Playground for a tailored experience.
 Engage in immersive gameplay with immersive visuals and 3D audio.

 ---

+This project uses the project shown in this tutorial as base: https://www.youtube.com/watch?v=7vAHo2B1zLc&t

+---
 Download: https://github.com/Tokey/Starfighter/releases/tag/v12.12.24